WA’s carbon-pricing program nears $1 billion in revenue, far outpacing early estimates

 The auctions have raised nearly as much as state officials initially estimated for the program’s first two years.
 Carbon allowances sold for nearly $50 in the first auction in February, more than $20 above the costs in California’s market, which began a decade earlier.

-The program’s high compliance costs have surprised the authors of the climate legislation that created the carbon-pricing program, and drew ire from oil and gas industry officials and Republican lawmakers.
+The program’s high compliance costs have surprised the authors of the climate legislation that created the program, and drew ire from oil and gas industry officials and Republican lawmakers.

 The carbon-pricing program is the cornerstone of the 2021 Climate Commitment Act, requiring the state’s biggest polluting businesses to reduce their emissions or purchase allowances to cover their emissions.